altocodenl/tagaway/readme.md

 ```
    If `list` is not present, the query to the PROVIDER's service is still ongoing. `fileCount` and `folderCount` serve only as measures of progress of the listing process.
    - `pics`: `[...]`; comes from `body.pics` from `query pics`.
+   - `pictotal`': UNDEFINED|INTEGER, with the total number of pictures matched by the current query; comes from `body.total` from `query pics`.
    - `queryTags`: `[...]`; comes from `body.tags` from `query pics`.
    - `signup`: `{username: STRING, token: STRING, email: STRING}`.
 Sent from invitation link and used by `signup []`.
    - `tags`: `{TAGNAME: INT, ...}`.
 Also includes keys for `all` and `untagged`.